3_controleBigTech

 How digital giants are transforming our societies

-Can Big Tech be taxed more?
+Can Big Tech be taxed more ?
 The true, the false and the uncertain

-avec Martin Collet, Professor at Université Paris Panthéon-Assas
+with Martin Collet, Professor at Université Paris Panthéon-Assas

 On June 11th, 2025 |